hpe-dev-incubator/hpe-dev-portal/content/blog/mapr-for-predictive-maintenance.md

 find /apps/mqtt_records --where '{ "$eq" : {"_Chiller1AboutToFail":"true"} }' --f _id,_Chiller1AboutToFail,timestamp
 ```

-Here are a few examples commands to look at that table with `mapr dbshell`:
+Here are a few example commands to look at that table with `mapr dbshell`:

 ```java
 $ mapr dbshell